sahithyandev/s3/src/content/docs/data-communication-and-networking/24-switching.md

 ### Circuit Switching

+A dedicated communication path is established between sender and receiver before data transfer.
+The path remains reserved for the entire duration of the session.
+The circuit is released after the session ends.

-Establishes a dedicated physical path between sender and receiver for the entire communication session.
-Requires caller, callee and all intermediate links and nodes to be available at the same time.
-Once established, circuit capacity must be paid for, whether data is transmitted or not.
+Requires caller (sender), callee (receiver) and all intermediate nodes and links to be available at the same time.

 Constant, guaranteed bandwidth.
-Low transmission delay once the connection is established.
+Delay occurs only during setup.

 Inefficient if data is bursty.
 Setup time required before data transmission begins.
 Cannot be optimized while data is being transmitted.
 Not suitable for computer communications.

 Used in human-to-human telephone calls.

 #### Space-division switching

-Each sample takes a different path through the switch, depending on the destination.
+Each call uses a separate physical path through the switch.
+Implemented using crossbar or matrix switches.

-Crossbar is an example of space-division switch.
-Crosspoints can be turned on or off.
+Used in analog systems.

 #### Time-division switching

-Each call is divided into small pieces and each piece is assigned a time-slot.
-The contents of each time-slot are switched independently.
+Same physical path shared by multiple calls in different time-slots.
+Uses [TDM](/data-communication-and-networking/multiplexing/#synchronous-time-division-multiplexing).

+Used in digital systems.

 ### Message Switching